manikanta-kondeti/KernelPogramming/SharedMemory/README.md

   * int shmdt(const void \*shmaddr)

-## Advanced Stuff:
+## Advance Stuff :
-* It has semaphore, which controls the write and read permission for processes on the created shared memory object.
+* Semaphore needs to be implemented, which controls the write and read permission for processes on the created shared memory object.
+* c++11 has a different ways of implementing it.